nvkelso/carto-css-map-styling/README.md

 #Result should be:

 1. Reference documentation and examples that are compelling.
-2. Syntax should be easy to write for average designer, reusable, and shareable. _- NVK stubbed out designer focused bridge tools 30 May._
+2. Syntax should be easy to write for average designer, reusable, and shareable. _- NVK stubbed out designer focused Tools directory 30 May._
 3. Syntax should be fast for the renderer draw.
 Text and shields are special cases we want to allow for.
 Mike put this as it's &#60;/div&#62; friendly.
 4. Should have reasonable style defaults / implementation routines that make sense for the designer and for the renderer.
 Reasonable defaults make it quick to explore a dataset (not just present the final results).
 Example: draw points to see a distribution, classify points, lines and polygons by thematic attribute and color quickly.
 See: [NVK's Thematic Carto Tools repo](https://github.com/nvkelso/thematic-carto-tools)
 5. Core syntax is interoperable ~~with other style languages~~ between renderer implementations (Mapnik, GeoServer, etc) and between flavors for the same renderer.
 Extensions allow extra awesome things. _- NVK on 31 May._